 Dear Community of Southern New Mexico, NMSU Students, staff, faculty, friends and family,

-We look forward to announcing soon when we will be able to welcome visitors back to our new Museum, and encourage you to visit our website uam.nmsu.edu, Instagram and Facebook @nmsuartmuseum for continued updates.
-Please stay safe and please contact me directly if you have any questions or concerns- email@example.com or 575-646-6110.
+We will announce all changes in dates and times when you can visit us in the museum on our website uam.nmsu.edu, Instagram and Facebook @nmsuartmuseum.
+Please stay safe and please contact me directly if you have any questions or concerns- firstname.lastname@example.org or 575-646-6110.

 Much love and support,